 - against the NHS, not-for-profit and private healthcare providers in England and Wales

 Small claims would not be affected.

 The new process will be introduced through changes to the Civil Procedure Rules.
-Timescales have not been confirmed.
+The target date for the changes in April 2024.

 We support the government’s aim to improve patient care and reduce the cost of litigation.
 But we do not believe the current proposals are the best way to achieve this.